bradkav/WIMpy_NREFT/README.md

 Requires python 2.7, as well as [NumPy](http://www.numpy.org) and [SciPy](https://www.scipy.org).

 To get started, check out the [`NREFT_example.ipynb`](NREFT_example.ipynb), which contains examples of how to use the different parts of the code.
+The same code is also available as a pure python script in `NREFT_example.py`.

 More detailed documentation should be coming soon...

 ### Notes + Caveats